Review: Dark Crisis: Young Justice hardcover/paperback (DC Comics)

 · 1 comment

 Dark Crisis: Young Justice read to me as if written by someone who heard about Peter David’s Young Justice secondhand and then wrote about it based on that secondhand knowledge.
 I am not opposed to a meta-examination of Young Justice, but there are aspects of this story that feel as though Meghan Fitzmartin does not know the original title as well as someone writing this book might need to.
-That’s in addition to a variety of general difficulties Fitzmartin’s writing and in the art by Laura Braga.
+That’s in addition to a variety of general difficulties in Fitzmartin’s writing and in the art by Laura Braga.

 It’s a disappointing package that doesn’t live up to Joshua Williamson’s main Dark Crisis on Infinite Earths.
-A “young adults come to grip with their teenage years” take on Young Justice sounds fine indeed, something even more character-driven than Brian Michael Bendis' recent short lived Young Justice series, but unfortunately Dark Crisis: Young Justice is mostly surface-level.
+A “young adults come to grip with their teenage years” take on Young Justice sounds fine indeed, something even more character-driven than Brian Michael Bendis' recent short-lived Young Justice series, but unfortunately Dark Crisis: Young Justice is mostly surface-level.
 In never getting beyond the obvious in the characters, it never has any place to go.

 [Review contains spoilers]